Mystery Science Theater 3001

 "They're just jaded, it's not you, man."
 Crow said comfortingly.

 "Eh, thanks.
-Now, you and I had better do another once over of the
+Now, you and I had better do another once over

 Satellite, in case it was damaged!
 We'll start with the magnetrons...